 (U//FOUO) The easy public access of train stations provides terrorists with a variety of attack options.
 In previous attacks, terrorist groups targeted ticket counters, lobby areas, platforms, tracks, rail cars, restrooms, control rooms, parking lots, entrances, and exits.
 The intent of the attack may determine where an attack will occur.
 If a terrorist group seeks to cause mass casualties, the group will likely conduct the attack in lobby areas, on platforms, and in train cars.
-Attacks designed to cripple the transportation system itself would likely strike control rooms, tracks, bridges, or tunnels.
+Attacks designed to cripple the transportation system itself would likely strike control rooms the transportation system itself would likely strike control rooms, tracks, bridges, or tunnels.